The Future of Shipping: What’s on the Horizon

 CAN: What are your predictions for the supply chain as we close out the year and head into 2023?

 RK: It’s very tough to predict the future, but there has been a lessening in shipments from most origins.
 Historically this is peak season, but it hasn’t been.
-Domestically, the International Longshoreman’s and Warehouse Union remains open with the PNA, and that’s going to enter into things in the next couple of weeks.
+Domestically, the International Longshoreman’s and Warehouse Union remains open with the PMA, and that’s going to enter into things in the next couple of weeks.
 So there could be congestion, or a lack thereof.
 The other part of the picture is other union contracts coming up that could have a greatly beneficial or greatly adverse effect here in L.A. and Long Beach.

 There are two potential major disruptions we can see: The ILWU, which has exclusive contracts to unload every single container in every single West Coast port.
 The other is a potential rail strike.
 I urge everybody to look internally in their company at what’s going on and talk to their service providers about any options for keeping their supply chain running.